Gabe1L2/Arithmetic-Formatter/README.md

 # Scientific Computing with Python - Projects

-This repository contains the projects I am working on as part of the **Scientific Computing with Python** certification from [freeCodeCamp.org](https://www.freecodecamp.org/).
-I will update this as I complete them
+This repository contains the projects I am worked on as part of the **Scientific Computing with Python** certification from [freeCodeCamp.org](https://www.freecodecamp.org/).

 ## Projects Overview